cysouw/diathesis/text/c10_participle.md

   (↦ Die Tür ist nicht mehr offen.)
 :::

-The temporal interpretation of the *haben/sein + Partizip* Perfect is the exception to the basic regularities as stated above.
+The temporal interpretation of the *haben/sein+Partizip* Perfect is the exception to the basic regularities as stated above.
 There is a lot of fluidity in the temporal interpretation of the Perfect, with much dialectal variation, ongoing change, and idiosyncratic diversity [cf. @fischer2020].
 Most importantly though, while the constructions are traditionally called *Perfekt* in the German grammatical tradition, they are always tense-oriented [@next a,b].
 Individual verbs like *fliehen* 'to flee' also allow for a perfect orientation [@next d], but this option appears to be completely dependent on the specific lexical semantics of the verb.

 ::: ex
 - Ich habe gestern (*morgen) geblutet. \